0X616C695F6D/testbed_da/testbed_da.md

     + G is dann, cycada.
 L is mcd and stochastic.

-Issues:
+Poor:
++ TSNE to visualize clusters.
+    + why: should show clusters if SNR levels can be differentiated
+    + maybe also do based on constellation not snr?

 Done:
++ Add deep ResNet model for all domain adaptation techniques
++ Pairwise evaluation OTA vs Simulated
 + Collect longer OTA frame size
 + Collect longer simulated frame size
-+ TSNE to visualize clusters.
-I dont think this works.
-    + why: should show clusters if SNR levels can be differentiated
-    + maybe also do based on constellation not snr?
 + Fix normalization method to be accurate
     + why: plotting signal, sometimes X is 0.002 to -0.006, other times 6 to -6;
       we are doing global frame normalization (based on global max)